|Grace Hopper - Born On This Day In 1906|

 |Written by Sue Gee|

-Today, December 9th 2021, is the 115th anniversary of the birth of Grace Hopper.
-Her concern for teaching young people is why Computer Science Education Week and the Hour of Code are timed to coincide with her birthday and this day is also celebrated as Día Mundial de la Informática in Latin America in recognition of her being a true pioneer of computer science.
+Today, December 9th 2022, is the 116th anniversary of the birth of Grace Hopper.
+Her concern for teaching young people is why Computer Science Education Week and the Hour of Code are timed to coincide with her birthday.
+This day is also celebrated as Día Mundial de la Informática in Latin America in recognition of her being a true pioneer of computer science.

 Día Mundial de la Informática dates back to 1983 and the choice of date pays homage to Grace Hopper who is celebrated for her role in the developing the COBOL programming language and the person who invented the term "bug"